hyperledger-archives/aries-acapy-plugin-toolbox/demo/README.md

 ## Disclaimer: On the usage of ngrok

-For each of the scenarios listed above, ngrok is used to simplify networking between host and containers.
+For each of the scenarios listed above, ngrok is used to simplify networking between the host and containers.
 As a result of the toolbox generally running directly on the host and the containers needing to communicate with each other as well as the host, there is not a platform agnostic method of using the same endpoint from all perspectives and reaching the intended agent.
 On Linux, this